 If images of third parties are shown in the images requested, identifiable information must be redacted from the image prior to release by ${PracticeManager}.
 This should be done if providing these images would involve an unfair intrusion into the privacy of the third party or would cause them unwarranted harm or distress.

-Redaction (including obscuring of individuals) of images is performed by the Practice Manager or nominated personnel working within ${PracticeName}.
+Redaction (including obscuring of individuals) of images is performed by the Practice Manager or nominated personnel working within Oswald Medical Centre.

 Individuals who request access to images must make a formal request, adhering to the practice Subject Access Request Policy to the Practice Manager.
 The circumstances under which such a request may be denied are made clear in 2.6.2 above.